Corporate Responsibility / Environment

 The Temporent and Flexator subsidiaries are environmentally certified in accordance with ISO 14001 and formulate their own environmental policies.
 Environmental efforts focus on minimising the environmental impact of development, production and handling of our products.
 We avoid all materials and methods posing environmental hazards.
 Care for the environment also implies economical use of resources as well as placing demands on our own, our suppliers' and our contractor's environmental work as long as it is environmentally justified, technically possible and economically defensible.

-Since 2010 Temporent has offset its climate impact for all module transports by purchasing emission allowances, thereby supporting the climate efforts of the Swedish Society for Nature Conservation.
+Since 2010, Temporent has compensated for all the CO2 emissions from its transport of modules.
+From 2017 it is done by supporting projects certified in accordance with the United Nations CDM system, supplemented with Gold Standard.
 The company has also identified the tenants' energy consumption for heating as an important aspect and, for this reason, is running several development projects with the aim of reducing the energy consumption in newly-produced modules as well as in existing, installed modular set ups.

 Social and Ethical Responsibility